CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

     "fruit_div": 2, // (optional, default is 1).
 Final amount of fruit charges produced is divided by this number.
 Works only if fruit item is counted by charges.
     "byproducts": ["withered", "straw_pile"], // A list of further items that should spawn upon harvest.
     "plant_name": "sunflower", // The name of the plant that grows from this seed.
 This is only used as information displayed to the user.
-    "grow" : 91 // Time it takes for a plant to fully mature.
+    "grow" : 91 // A time duration: how long it takes for a plant to fully mature.
 Based around a 91 day season length (roughly a real world season) to give better accuracy for longer season lengths
                 // Note that growing time is later converted based upon the season_length option, basing it around 91 is just for accuracy purposes
                 // A value 91 means 3 full seasons, a value of 30 would mean 1 season.
 }